sesh/quick-presentations/owasp-top10/top10.md

 ---

-Open Web Application Security Project (OWASP) is a community-led security project.
+Open Worldwide Application Security Project (OWASP) is a community-led security project.

 The team is made up of security experts from around the world.